Stoke Road Surgery4 Stoke RoadBishops CleeveCheltenham, GL52 8RPTel: 01242 672007

 Newlands Park Sports and Social Venue, Southam Lane, Southam Cheltenham, Gl52 3PE.

-Generally held Thursday afternoons, run by practice nurses Alison/Angie or Dr Moore on an appointment basis.
+These are run by Dr Moore and Nurse Angie Andrews on an appointment basis.

 A full contraception service is available at the surgery including oral contraceptive pills, vaginal rings, patches and long acting forms of contraception (LARCS).
 These include; intrauterine devices (coils), Depo-Provera injections and implants under the skin (Nexplanon).